TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 The repositories of the official manuals are all included in the organization `TYPO3-Documentation <https://github.com/TYPO3-Documentation>`__.

+Pick an issue for a topic you are familiar with and try to fix it.
+Some of the issues address a problem, some are enhancements where new text needs to be written.

 Here are some links you can use to get a list of all issues:

 .. note::